 Your veterinarian’s findings on their full physical examination help to determine what other tests they need to determine the best approach for treating your horse or pony.

-Horses being evaluated for founder typically undergo a lameness examination that includes checking their range of motion, their stance at rest and palpation of their digital pulses (pulses of the vessels on the inside of the fetlock).
+Horses being evaluated for founder typically undergo a lameness examination that includes checking their range of motion, their stance at rest and palpation of their digital pulses (pulses of the vessels on the back of the fetlock).

 Hoof testing is also used to determine where the source of pain is in the foot.